-Palm Beach County SUPPORTS legislation to provide greater flexibility in the ability of local governments to accomplish vital land management activities, including, but not limited to the expansion of the approved uses of funding under the Florida Communities Trust (Chapter 380, F.S.) to allow for funding of land management activities.
+Palm Beach County SUPPORTS legislation that would help local governments fund vital land management activities within their Natural Area and Park properties.
+Such legislation may include, but is not limited to, adding land management to the types of activities funded by the Florida Communities Trust (Chapter 380, F.S.).